 Many of the emails I receive are related to tasks that my business is undertaking.
 If the email can be handled by a team member closer to the project or topic at hand, I’ll delegate the response to that person.

 If the action or response is going to take longer than the time I have right now, I’ll defer processing it and leave it in my inbox for later.
 Typically I set aside at least 20-30 minutes per day for those larger responses or tasks.

 If I’ve dealt with the email or there’s no further action required other than me reading it, I’ll drop it into the appropriate subfolder.
 I typically keep my folder structure minimalist, with just about all email ending up in my “year” folder — for example, “2009” for this year’s emails.
 That way, your inbox is compact and tidy.

 If the email is spam or holds no future value for archiving, I’ll delete it.
 I do hoard emails though; the many gigabytes of email I’ve sent and received over the last decade — and still have — proves this.
 I tend to keep all emails relating to projects or clients indefinitely.

 If you’re nodding your head and thinking, “That sounds a lot like Dave Allen’s Getting Things Done system,” you’d be correct.
-I haven’t read the book personally, and the approach is my own, but if you’re interested in learning getting, I’ve heard it’s a worthwhile read.
+I haven’t read the book personally, and the approach is my own, but if you’re interested in learning GTD, then I’ve heard it’s a worthwhile read.

-If you find that you treat your inbox like a task list, I’d encourage you to trial this method.
+If you find that you treat your inbox like a task list, I’d encourage you to trial this method of managing email.
 Let me know what you think.

 This post first appeared as part of Issue 450 of the SitePoint Tribune, a very popular email newsletter that I was co-editor of.
 Thanks to SitePoint for allowing me to reproduce the work here.